jonathanslenders/python-deployer/docs/pages/node.rst

                 domain = 'mydomain.com'

 This is not too bad, but if you have a lot of nested classes, it can become pretty ugly.
-Therefor, the `deployer.node.Node` class has some magic which allows us to do this instead:
+Therefor, the :class:`Node <deployer.node.base.Node>` class has some magic which allows us to do this instead:

 ::